Skip to content

 Family QuartersProvide daily living environmentPrivacy from public zones

-Gardens / CourtyardsOffer outdoor space and leisureShielded from public view
+Gardens or CourtyardsOffer outdoor space and leisureShielded from public view

-Domestic AreasKitchens, storage, and household functionsEfficient, practical layouts
+Domestic AreasKitchens, storage, and household functionsEfficient and practical layouts

 Secure AccessAllow safe movement within compoundRestricted circulation routes